nbeaver/restructuredtext-demo/readme.rst

 They are assigned by the order of the links in the document, unlike named hyperlink targets where order is irrelevant.

-Some characters must be escaped in links.
+Some characters must be escaped in links, including some characters in URLs.

-For example, backticks (\`) must be escaped in both the link text and the target, a leading underscore (_) should be escape in the target, and colons (:) must be escaped anywhere in the target,
+For example, backticks (``\``) must be escaped in both the link text and the target, a leading underscore (``_``) should be escaped in the target, and colons (``:``) must be escaped anywhere in the target.

-and `_`_
+..
+TODO: examples of these rules and why they make sense.

 ----------------------
 Linking to local files